dynobase-icon

 DynamoDB caching can significantly increase performance even if the number of requests exceeds millions of requests per second.

-1. As an in-memory cache to increase performance and reduce response times of eventually consistent read workloads from single-digit milliseconds to microseconds.
+1. You need an in-memory cache to increase performance and reduce response times of eventually consistent read workloads from single-digit milliseconds to microseconds.

-2. To reduce operational and application complexity by providing a managed service that is API-compatible with DynamoDB.
-As a result, it will only require minimal functional changes to use with an existing application.
+2. You want to reduce operational and application complexity by providing a managed service that is API-compatible with DynamoDB, requiring minimal functional changes to use with an existing application.

-3. For read-heavy or unpredictable spikes of workloads to provide resources for increasing throughput and potential cost savings by reducing the need to provision more read capacity units within DynamoDB
+3. Your application experiences read-heavy or unpredictable spikes of workloads, providing resources for increasing throughput and potential cost savings by reducing the need to provision more read capacity units within DynamoDB.

-4. Caching should only be used when the application is read-intensive applications.
-Caching is not the ideal solution in cases where data is processed in the background and does not need to be retrieved frequently like data warehousing.
+4. Your application is read-intensive.
+Caching is not the ideal solution in cases where data is processed in the background and does not need to be retrieved frequently, such as data warehousing.

 Caching Strategies